 Homepage Background Images

 We recommend sizes between 700px X 250px to sizes like 1400px X 400px.
-The reason for this is that most partners have either, mobile members, desktop members or both.
-If you happen to focus yourself on selling through a mobile environment only, then images would simply need to be smaller to accommodate for the smartphone size (and speed of loading).
-If however, your members are mostly Desktop users (like me), then the sizes mentioned above would be ideal.
-Lastly, if you have a mix of both, the smaller sizes recommended above are better.
+The reason for this is that most partners have either, mobile members, desktop members, or both.
+If the website happens to focus on selling through a mobile environment only, then images would simply need to be smaller to accommodate for the smartphone size (and speed of loading).
+If however, the members are mostly Desktop users, then the sizes mentioned above would be ideal.
+Lastly, if dealing with a mix of both, the smaller sizes recommended above are better.

-Lastly there is the size and format of images.
+Lastly, there is the size and format of images.
 We recommend image formats to be JPG and PNG.
 JPG will offer in many cases smaller size, but will not offer transparency.
-PNG will offer almost similar size (if optimized correctly), and include transparency.
-There are some sites, that can also extra compress an image, the best site for me is http://www.jpegmini.com/ that actually offers real compression without loosing quality of the original JPG image.
+PNG will offer an almost similar size (if optimized correctly) and include transparency.
+There are some sites, that can also extra compress an image, the best site for me is http://www.jpegmini.com/ that actually offers real compression without losing the quality of the original JPG image.
 I have tested several big and medium images (500KB to 3MB images) and they have received a compression between 40% to 85% which is incredible.
-This will of course impact how fast your site loads.
-If you use large images, loading the page will take significantly more.
+This will of course impact how fast the site loads.
+If using large images, loading the page will take significantly more.

-As you can see there are several variables to take into consideration, from width and height, to image format, to image size, compression, member type, etc..
+There are several variables to take into consideration, from width and height to image format, to image size, compression, member type, etc..

 Profile Images VS Logo Images

-For this 2 cases there is the Width versus Height factor.
+For these 2 cases, there is the Width versus Height factor.
 For Profile Images, this tend to have a larger Height than the Width because they typically show a person.
 For Logo Images, since they are Iconic, Logo, LogoType or a combination, they tend to have more Width than Height.